Snorfield/The-Library-Of-Shaders/docs/articles/post/index.md

 Post processing shaders are, well, they are what they sound like.
 These shaders run after, or post, processing happens.

-Instead of affecting how objects are drawn, they can apply final visual affects, before the user sees the frame.
+Instead of affecting how objects are drawn, they can apply final visual effects, before the user sees the frame.

 Post processing effects can include: